 London stocks jump after BoE's emergency rate cut

-London stocks jumped on Wednesday, following a four-day slump, after the Bank of England unexpectedly cut interest rates to shield the economy from the impact of the coronavirus outbreak.
+London stocks climbed on Wednesday after the Bank of England joined other major central banks in cutting interest rates to buffer the economy from the fast-spreading coronavirus.

+Housebuilders - particularly sensitive to the domestic economy - led gains on the STOXX 600, with Taylor Wimpey, Berkeley, and Persimmon all up about 4%.
+The banking index rose 2.4%, with shares in Lloyds Banking Group, Barclays and Royal Bank of Scotland adding between 1% and 2%.

+The central bank cut rates by 50 basis points to 0.25%, following a similar move from the U.S. Federal Reserve last week and said lenders in the country could tap special capital reserves to keep lending to businesses and households.
+"This is the type of policy co-ordination that the market was actually looking for," said Stefan Koopman, senior market economist at RaboResearch.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)